Summertime: Part 4 – Baltimore Oriole (body)

 To see other animals and illustrations I’ve made for the book, click here.

-To keep up with new posts, subscribe to this blog (top right column on the home page).
+To keep up with new posts, subscribe to this blog.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.

 bed book peek – Ghana (part 3)